vonschappler/Ultimate-React/Notes.md

    - Do you prever **smaller or bigger** functions / components?
      > **NOTE:**
      >
-     > This createria is subjective, but remember that each individual has a different way of coding and some people are more productive with large components while other prever smaller ones.
+     > This criteria is subjective, but remember that each individual has a different way of coding and some people are more productive with large components while other prever smaller ones.

 Some guidelines to help in answering the questions above: